 Use this template if content that you've uploaded to Scribd has been removed due to an improper DMCA notification.
 REMOVE ALL SECTIONS OF THE TEMPLATE THAT DO NOT APPLY TO YOUR CASE.
 UNMODIFIED COUNTER-NOTIFICATION TEMPLATES WILL BE DISREGARDED.

-Return the counter-notification via mail at the address blow or via email at email@example.com.
+Return the counter-notification via mail at the address below or via email at firstname.lastname@example.org.

 If the complainant does not respond within ten business days, we will restore the content.